HeloiseS/atlasvras/docs/source/eyeball.rst

 st3ph3n-bot
 -----------------
-As an eyeballer the main bot you will encounter is your virtual eyeballer counterpart: ``st3ph3n``.
+As an eyeballer, the main bot you will encounter is your virtual
-**Make sure you are in the #vra channel and receiving alerts**.
-It's role is to **rank the alerts from 0 to 10**, with higher ranks being more likely to be extra-galactic transients.
+counterpart: ``st3ph3n``. **Make sure you are in the #vra channel and receiving alerts**.
+Its role is to **rank the alerts from 0 to 10**, with higher ranks being more likely to be extra-galactic transients.
-It automatically garbages alerts with low scores (for more detail see [REF]) so you can focus on the most promising alerts.
+It also automatically garbages alerts with low scores (for more detail see `Garbage Policies <garbaging>`_) so you can focus on the most promising alerts.

 The slackbot triggers at the end ATLAS ingest is complete and send a message to the ``#vra`` channel on the QUB slack.
 In each `st3ph3n` alert you will see two lines: